cyfronet-co/plg-material/README.md

 3. Add the following lines to `mkdocs.yml`:
     ```
     theme:
+      name: material
-      name: plg-material-main
+      custom_dir: plg-material-main
+      palette:
+        scheme: plg-material-light

     extra_css:
       - assets/stylesheets/plg-material.css
     ```
-    We also recommend renaming the unzipped directory to `plg-material` for the ease of naming.
+    We also recommend changing the unzipped directory name and `custom_dir` value to `plg-material` for the ease of naming.
 4. Configure other options in your `mkdocs.yml`.
 You may find next section useful if you are looking for addition features intruduced in our custom theme.

 # **Features**